aleda145/blog/content/posts/serverless-dashboard-by-using-free-egress-from-cloudflare-r2.md

 a huge cloud bill!
 An additional benefit was that I could [provide the full json data](https://bostadsbussen.se/sold/data).
 So other interested parties don't need to hit hemnet.se servers and instead just download that file!

+The map is available on [https://bostadsbussen.se/sold/map](https://bostadsbussen.se/sold/map) (In Swedish!)

 My next steps is to include some line charts for analysis and also make sure the json blob is updated with new data everyday.
 Kind of like a serverless dashboard!

 I'm also reaching the end of my travel sabbatical (trekking in Nepal was a highlight!).
-So I'm looking for a Data Engineering or Data Infrastructure job.
+So I'm looking for a Data Engineering or Infrastructure job.
 Based in Stockholm or EU remote.
 [Here's my resume](https://dahl.dev/assets/Alexander_Dahl.pdf)

 Shoot me an email at work@dahl.dev if you want to talk 🤓